Clicky

 I’ve been working and thinking on and off about this project for the last eight years, so I’m very excited to be able to finally share with you some of my work from this.

-Since 2013, myself and another unnamed illustrator have been working on a scale model of the solar system.
-It began with a conversation one evening in Spain.
+Since 2013, myself and another illustrator have been working on a scale model of the solar system.
 I was working on a book about scale at the time which zooms from a tiny mouse all the way out to the planets and the stars and a conversation was had wondering if any scale model solar systems had been made.
 The models on google all looked quite uninspiring and it was decided to make one ourselves.

 In 2017, I released ‘Little Earth’ a virtual reality app that explores earth and a the solar system.
 After I finished that I was keen to start work on the collaboration.
 I named the project ‘You Are Here’ and began figuring out the sizes.
 If the solar system is 8km long (the sun to Neptune’s average orbit) the earth is still only 22.8mm, the size of a marble.
 It seemed to me that the best home for this would be a pedestrianised city location with a very long, straight line of sight.
 I was thinking of London and New York but no locations really stood out.
 I thought of the Poolbeg lighthouse in Dublin, it’s a lighthouse at the end of a 1.5km pier that goes straight out to sea.
 The pier follows the south quay of the river Liffey inland and goes straight through the centre of the city.
 All a straight line.
 To start me off I visualised it here so that then we could pitch it to potential funders and festivals.
 I still think this is one of the best locations for it.